 B-WET applicants may be physically located in any U.S. state; however, projects must target students and teachers in the New England region.
 For the purposes of this solicitation, the New England region includes Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut.

 Who Can Apply?

 Eligible applicants are K-12 public and independent schools and school systems; institutions of higher education; community-based and non-profit organizations; state, county, local, or Indian tribal government agencies; and regional organizations.
 Individuals, federal agencies, for-profit organizations, foreign organizations, and foreign public entities are NOT eligible to apply.
 Federal employees can serve as uncompensated partners in a project.
 If you wish to partner with a NOAA employee, in your application you must provide a written agreement documenting the participation, including details of the NOAA employee’s involvement, signed by his or her supervisor.
 While applicants do not need to be located in New England, the work proposed must occur within this geographical region.
-NOAA is committed to broadening the participation of historically black colleges and universities, Hispanic-serving institutions, tribal colleges and universities, and institutions that work in underserved areas.
+NOAA is committed to broadening the participation of historically black colleges and universities, Hispanic-serving institutions, tribal colleges and universities, and institutions that work in communities that have historically and systemically faced barriers to accessing outdoor education and NOAA resources.
 New England B-WET encourages applications from, or applications involving, any of the above categories of institutions.

 How to Apply

 The Notice of Funding Opportunity contains information needed to apply for a B-WET grant and includes information to assist applicants in aligning their project proposal to current program priorities.
 Applicants should read and follow the Notice of Funding Opportunity carefully.